Application Deadline through PTCAS:

 *All science courses listed above must include a laboratory.

-All prerequisite courses must be completed no longer than 10 years prior to the application date.
+All math and science prerequisite courses must be completed no longer than 10 years prior to the application date.
 Students with incomplete prerequisites may apply; however, they must state how they will satisfy the prerequisites by June 1st prior to the start of the program.

 Advanced Standing and Transfer Students